JahsiasWhite/LFD2-workshop-collection-manager/README.md

 ## Project Structure

+The script.py is set to run every day.
+This downloads LFD2 workshop data from the last 24 hours.
+Once this is downloaded, import-json-to-db.js adds the new data to the database.

+`website/` runs the frontend React
+`db/` connects to the database and provides an API for the frontend with Node.js

 - **Backend** (`db/`): Node.js/Express API server with MongoDB
 - **Frontend** (`website/`): React application
 - **Scripts** (`script.py`): Python script for fetching Steam Workshop data